 8) Point-of-Sale (POS) Loans

-Merchant Cash Advance is a mechanism in which a business owner running an enterprise pays a lump sum amount in advance to suppliers via his/her daily or future credit or debit card transactions.
+POS Loans or Merchant Cash Advance is a mechanism in which a business owner running an enterprise pays a lump sum amount in advance to suppliers via his/her daily or future credit or debit card transactions.
 Several times, merchants of SMEs experience short-term cash crunch.
 Hence, to reduce liquidity crunch in the business, merchants opt for POS loans.
 The interest rate offered under POS loans is comparatively higher, as compared to other business loan types.
 The repayment facility is linked with debit or credit transactions Point of Sales (POS) machines installed at retail shops, grocery stores, supermarkets and shopping malls.

 As of now, you must have got a rough idea about the types of business loans offered by lending institutions in India.
 Business loans can be availed at nominal and attractive interest rates with flexible and easy EMIs.
 The best business loan deal can be picked by comparing various loan deals offered by leading private and public sector banks, NBFCs, Regional Rural Banks, Small Finance Banks, Micro Finance Institutions and various other financial entities.